claresudbery/clare-wiki-ably/pages/coding/tools/flutter/bloc.md

         - those classes are defined in `xxxx_state`
     - then in the screen...
         - you could (eg) have a switch statement that responds to the different states
-    - when the screen starts up, it might triggers an initial Event
+    - when the screen starts up, it might trigger an initial Event
     - the bloc is responsible for defining what happens in response to different events
     - it will emit different states while responding to events
     - the screen might then have a switch statement that responds to different states